Constrained Hamiltonian Systems and Physics-Informed Neural Networks: Hamilton-Dirac Neural Networks: Numerical experiments

-In Fig.~\ref{fig_erho_timeseries}, we compare the HDNN solution with the numerical solutions obtained using LSODA and RK45 methods.
-The latter solutions exhibit unphysical behavior, while the HDNN solution remains stable, satisfying energy conservation and preserving Dirac constraints.
-This is evident from the trajectories in Fig.~\ref{fig_erho_trajectories}, the energy drift time series in Fig.~\ref{fig_erho_energy}, and the time evolution of the constraint functions in Fig.~\ref{fig_erho_constrs}.
-Despite the lower computational efficiency of the training procedure compared to explicit numerical methods, this example demonstrates the superiority of an HDNN algorithm over traditional numerical solvers for specific problems, such as the constrained motion on non-trivial curves.
-Moreover, it highlights the potential for leveraging NN algorithms in the study of classical circularly and elliptically restricted many body problems.
+In Fig.~\ref{fig_erho_timeseries}, we compare the HDNN solution with the numerical solutions obtained using LSODA and RK45 methods for the median eccentricity $\epsilon=0.2$ and the highest seen eccentricity value $\epsilon=0.4$.
+In both cases, the LSODA and RK45 solutions exhibit unphysical behavior, while the HDNN predictions remain stable, conserving energy and preserving Dirac constraints.
+This stability is evident in the trajectories of the oscillator on the $x-y$ and the $p_x-p_y$ sections of the phase space depicted in Fig. \ref{fig_erho_trajectories}, the energy drift time series shown in Fig. \ref{fig_erho_energy}, and the constraint function evolution in Fig. \ref{fig_erho_constrs}.
+Although training the HDNNs is quite slow, this example demonstrates their superiority for problems like constrained motion on non-trivial curves over standard solvers which fail to constrain the dynamics on the constraint manifold. {Additionally, the ability to accurately predict system trajectories across different eccentricities at inference time after the initial training is an additional advantage of the HDNN method and highlights its applicability in studying classical restricted problems with circular and elliptical constraints.

+Finally, the convergence of the HDNN training is illustrated in Fig.~\ref{fig_erho_losses}.
+The spikes in the various loss function terms after the initial $10^4$ epochs are due to the extensions of the time domain.
+However, these spikes quickly subside, and the values of the loss function terms stabilize after a relatively small number of additional epochs.}